udindwy/Batikku-E-Commerce-Website/README.md

 # Batikku E-Commerce Website

-Batikku E-Commerce Website adalah situs web e-commerce yang menawarkan produk batik berkualitas.
-Dibangun dengan HTML, CSS, dan JavaScript, situs ini menyediakan berbagai fitur untuk memudahkan pengguna dalam berbelanja produk batik.
+Batikku E-Commerce Website is an e-commerce platform offering high-quality batik products.
+Built with HTML, CSS, and JavaScript, this site provides various features to facilitate users in shopping for batik products.

-## Fitur Utama
+## Main Features
-- Tampilan produk
+- Product display
-- Keranjang belanja
+- Shopping cart
-- Pencarian produk
+- Product search
-- Halaman detail produk
+- Product detail pages
-- Responsif pada perangkat berbeda
+- Responsive design for different devices

-## Teknologi yang Digunakan
+## Technologies Used
 - HTML
 - CSS
 - JavaScript

-## Cara Menjalankan
+## How to Run
-1. Kloning repositori.
+1. Clone the repository.
-2. Buka file `index.html` di browser.
+2. Open the `index.html` file in your browser.

-## Kontribusi
+## Contribution
-Kontribusi dalam bentuk saran dan perbaikan sangat diapresiasi.
-Ajukan pull request untuk berkontribusi.
+Contributions in the form of suggestions and improvements are highly appreciated.
+Please submit a pull request to contribute.

-## Lisensi
+## License
-Proyek ini dilisensikan di bawah MIT License.
+This project is licensed under the MIT License.